JeroenAdam/IoT-aboard/README.md

  This summer, I have been implementing a bright LED display functioning as a (data) repeater for displaying critical navigation data.
 It is mounted below deck at the mast support and readable at the steer about 8m. distance away.
 A short video [here](http://www.adambahri.com/images/DIY-repeater.mp4).

- I cycle through 5 views (engine temperature/compass course/wind speed/atmospheric pressure/speed through water) by pressing a remote control.
+ I cycle through 5 views (engine temperature/compass course/wind speed/atmospheric pressure/speed through water) using a remote control.
 The LED display quickly scrolls the data repeatedly.
 The remote control actually is a mini router with the stock firmware replaced by OpenWRT + Mosquitto.

  It was quite easy to set up thanks to [Node-RED](https://nodered.org) (=browser-based editor), I only had to come up with about 40 lines of [Javascript code](https://github.com/JeroenAdam/IoT-aboard/blob/master/snippets.js).